Free shipping on orders $100 or more!

 Personalized support from a Menopause Society certified pharmacist who understands what this chapter actually feels like.

-Dr. Jason Kizer, PharmD — Menopause Society Certified Pharmacist and owner of Kizer Wellness Pharmacy in Union City, Tennessee.
+Jason Kizer, PharmD — Menopause Society Certified Pharmacist and owner of Kizer Pharmacy and Kizer Wellness in Union City, Tennessee.

 What's Actually Happening During Perimenopause and Menopause